 Should you wish to complain to the Legal Ombudsman, you must do so:

-- within six months of the receipt of our response; and
+- within six months of receipt of our final written response; and

-We are authorised and regulated by the Solicitors Regulatory Authority (Authorisation no. 439493).
-If you have a complaint about our behaviour, particularly in relation to dishonesty, financial wrongdoing or discrimination the SRA may be able to help you.
-Further information is available at: http://www.sra.org.uk/consumers/problems/report-solicitor.page#how-complain and they may be contacted at:
+Lewis Silkin LLP is authorised and regulated by the Solicitors Regulatory Authority (Authorisation no. 439493).
+If you have a complaint about our conduct, particularly in relation to dishonesty, financial wrongdoing or discrimination, the SRA may be able to help you.
+Further information is available here and they may be contacted at:

 Solicitors Regulation Authority